 Some programs offered online or otherwise by distance (i.e., correspondence) include on-site labs, clinicals, practicums or work experiences.
 They may be offered course-by-course or full-time, or both, and deliveries may change over time.

 The Indigenous Leadership Skills applied certificate is made up of 8 courses (240 hours) and students who complete the 6 courses in the Leadership Skills certificate of achievement first will be eligible for dual credentials.

 Indigenous peoples across Canada have demonstrated their diverse approaches to using resiliency in leadership.
 Through these courses, students will gain a national perspective of leadership styles incorporated in Indigenous communities.
 Students will experience and enhance their understanding of how traditional forms of Indigenous Leadership have consistently demonstrated resiliency amidst a rapidly changing colonial state.
 The second course will overview the challenges for Indigenous businesses and entrepreneurs and required strategies and adaptation to achieve success.

-The learning path to receive dual credentials in the Leadership Skills program is to take the first six courses in the Leadership Skills Certificate of Achievement (LEAD 115, MGMT 115, SUPR 115, LEAD 116, MGMT 116, and MGMT 189) and apply to graduate with the Certificate of Achievement prior to taking the Indigenous Leadership Skills Applied Certificate courses (LEAD 117 and LEAD 118).
-Only taking the courses using this learning path will allow you to be eligible for the Leadership Skills Certificate of Achievement and the Indigenous Leadership Skills Applied Certificate.
-You can take all 8 courses in any order and be eligible to graduate with the Indigenous Leadership Skills Applied Certificate.
+The learning path to receive dual credentials in the Leadership Skills program is to take the first six courses in the Leadership Skills certificate of achievement (LEAD 115, MGMT 115, SUPR 115, LEAD 116, MGMT 116, and MGMT 189) and apply to graduate with the certificate of achievement prior to taking the Indigenous Leadership Skills applied certificate courses (LEAD 117 and LEAD 118).achievement and the Indigenous Leadership Skills applied certificate.
+You can take all 8 courses in any order and be eligible to graduate with the Indigenous Leadership Skills applied certificate.